-- INST801: Theoretical and Epistemological Foundations in Information Studies (3 credit hours) Counts toward the Information Studies requirement - Pursuing a doctorate in information studies involves the scholarly examination of the interaction between people, information, technology, and society.
+- INST801: Theoretical and Epistemological Foundations in Information Studies (3 credit hours) Counts toward the Information Studies requirement Pursuing a doctorate in information studies involves the scholarly examination of the interaction - Pursuing a doctorate in information studies involves the scholarly examination of the interaction between people, information, technology, and society.
 There are, however, as many ways to examine the interaction of people, information, technology and society as there are researchers, and many ways of understanding what counts as evidence and knowledge about information in society.
 INST801 will introduce you to the diverse scholarly traditions that comprise information studies, and will introduce you to how scholarly evidence and knowledge differ between them.
-It will examine why there are so many ways of knowing and methods of discovery within our field, and help you identify the social theory and methods that will support your path through information scholarship. - Note for the Fall 2021 semester, the equivalent of INST801 will show up in Testudo as INST888 section 0101. - INST802: Pragmatic and Methodological Foundations for Information Studies (3 credit hours) Counts towards the Information Studies requirement Information Studies' eclectic interdisciplinary is both its greatest strength and its most significant weakness.
+It will examine why there are so many ways of knowing and methods of discovery within our field, and help you identify the social theory and methods that will support your path through information scholarship. - INST802: Pragmatic and Methodological Foundations for Information Studies (3 credit hours) Counts towards the Information Studies requirement Information Studies' eclectic interdisciplinary is both its greatest strength and its most significant weakness.
 As an increasingly multi/inter/trans/non-disciplinary intellectual community, Information Studies embraces a wide variety of conceptual frameworks, theories, methodological approaches, and intellectual traditions.
 As such, it is able to bring many different intellectual perspectives to bear on the complex, nuanced, phenomena that are its focus.
 The variety in the intellectual toolbox of Information Studies is central to its ability to avoid reduction of its focal topics to trite, simplistic characterizations.
 However, Information Studies' paradigmatic richness places particular burdens on the individual researcher.
 Framing research agendas, motivating research questions, conducting literature reviews, selecting methods, and even arguing for particular conclusions is complicated by the number of alternative approaches available to the Information Studies scholar.
 Faced with this complexity, it is tempting to select a single paradigm and "be done with it" - and in doing so forego a primary strength of the interdisciplinary field.